Automata Theory

 Types of education: Every week a two-hour lecture and a two-hour exercise class.
 In addition, four homework assignments are provided.

-Lectures: Mondays, 17:15-19:00, in room C1 of the Lecture Hall (the `dish'), by Dalia Papuc (first half of semester) and Rudy van Vliet (second half of semester)
+Lectures: Mondays, 11:00-12:45, in room C3 of the Lecture Hall (the `dish'), by Mark van den Bergh (first half of semester) and Rudy van Vliet (second half of semester)

 This course is worth 6 EC.
 The level of the course is denoted as `200'.